Drummond Castle Gardens

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-- May: Saturday and Sunday from 11am to 5pm, Monday to Friday from 1pm to 5pm.
+- May: Open Saturdays and Sundays from 11am to 5pm, and Monday to Friday from 1pm to 5pm.

-- June to September: Daily from 11am to 5pm.
+- June to September: Open daily from 11am to 5pm.

-- October: Daily from 11am to 4pm, with the last entry at 3pm.
+- October: Open daily from 11am to 4pm, with the last entry at 3pm.

 - Adults: £12.50